wbcomdesigns/woo-audio-preview/readme.txt

 == Description ==

-This plugin will add an extended feature to the big name “ WooCommerce ” that will allow you to add audio preview feature in single product page.
+Allows playing the audio files in sample mode to prevent unauthorized downloading of the audio files.
+It helps to display sample files at single product page.